kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 This worked fine for my RequireJS setup but creates potential future problems inside of WordPress.
 <a name="load-js-into-wordpress"></a>
 ## The Proper Way To Load JavaScript Files Into WordPress
 As previously mentioned, WordPress pre-installs JS libraries and plugins before the themes actually uses them.
-In TwentyTwelve, jQuery isn't pre-installed but almost always comes in if the end user installs a jQuery-dependent plugin.
+In TwentyTwelve, jQuery isn't pre-installed: it almost always installs itself when the end user installs a jQuery-dependent plugin via the Dashboard.

-A plugin like this checks to see jQuery is already installed in the theme, installing it if it's not.
-Unfortunately, the way I brought it
+During the install process, a jQuery-dependent plugin will check to see jQuery is already installed in the theme.
+If it is, it installs the plugin code, skipping the process of installing jQuery.
+If it's not, it will take the time to install it.